 Finding Ways to Still Be Close With Loved Ones

-This year, many of us aren’t going to be as geographically close to our friends or family members during the holidays.
+Many of us aren’t going to be as geographically close to our friends or family members during the holidays as we would like to be.
 While it’s impossible to fully replace physical connection, we can still be creative and find ways to fulfill our need to connect.

 The most obvious way to distantly spend time with loved ones is through a video call.
 At Holden QiGong, we talk a lot about how technology can be both a source of stress as well as a tool that can help us.
 When used to bring us closer to one another during the holidays, it’s safe to say that video calling services such as FaceTime, Zoom, and Skype are serving a positive purpose.